-After driving over 3800 miles across five states and two time zones, it feels good to be home.
+After driving over 3800 miles across five states and two time zones, it felt good to leave the car.

 It had been almost a decade since last time I drove a car along the busy streets of Los Angeles, but it was just as chaotic as I remembered.
 Add dusk, rush hour and heavy rain to make it extra exciting.
 As soon as we entered the city, I nervously scanned the area to make sure that none of Hank Moody’s psychotic pals were here.